Skip to content

 What problem it solves

-It bridges the gap between AI agents and the end-user by providing a structured way to build conversational and interactive interfaces that are powered by AI logic.
+It bridges the gap between AI agents and the end-user by providing a structured way to build conversational and interactive interfaces.
+It eliminates the need to build custom UI components and manage complex backend logic for stateful conversations, tool orchestration, and multi-modal interactions.

 Where it fits in the stack